Create and manage Amazon EMR Serverless applications with Step Functions - Amazon Step Functions

 EMR Serverless integration use cases

 For the Optimized EMR Serverless service integration, we recommend that you create a single application, and then use that application to run multiple jobs.
 For example, in a single state machine, you can include multiple startJobRun requests, all of which use the same application.
-The following Task state state examples show use cases to integrate EMR Serverless APIs with Step Functions.
+The following Task workflow state state examples show use cases to integrate EMR Serverless APIs with Step Functions.
 For information about other use cases of EMR Serverless, see What is Amazon EMR Serverless.

 Tip